 The color contrast between the exterior and interior helps the building blend into the forest, while providing a serene space with expansive views of the lake.
-Slightly tilting backward, the house soaks up the natural light that illuminates the interior.
-Inside, a metal-rung ladder connects the main living space with dining area and kitchen to the sleeping loft above, which has breathtaking views.
+Slightly tilting backward, the house soaks up natural light.
+Inside, a metal-runged ladder connects the main living space with dining area and kitchen to the sleeping loft above, which has breathtaking views.

 Photo by Lucas Finlay